 |Try to repeat these steps a few times a day, slowly allowing your Frenchie more leash, as required.|

 |Keep this up until you have had many consecutive days of incident-free encounters where both your Frenchie and cat can prove that they feel comfortable and secure around each other.|

 When your Frenchie and cat can get along well throughout the leashed encounters, it is time to move on to the next stage.
 Let your French Bulldog off the leash but watch them carefully for signs of excitement or discomfort.

 Whenever you see issues, and your Frenchie is not listening to your commands, then go back to the earlier process above for several days.

-As mention above provide a spot for your Frenchie and Cat in your home that is their own “safe space”.
+As mention above provides a spot for your Frenchie and Cat in your home that is their own “safe space”.
 Using pet doors or child gates can also help, if they are available, and also positive training and incentives when everyone is behaving.

 Bear in mind that your Frenchie and cat may never be great buddies.
 Hopefully, they at least accommodate each other and learn to live peacefully in the same home.

 For cases where your cats do not like you Frenchie, they would still be able to coexist in relative harmony by finding their separate place and spending much of their time separated.
 Animals are quite capable of making a compromise and share their territory.